Andrej577/TicketSytem/README.md

 In the simple flow, one ticket has one chat session.
 If multiple conversations are needed for the same ticket later, the relationship can be adjusted so that `ChatSession` contains a `TicketId` reference.

+### TicketStatusHistory

+The `TicketStatusHistory` table records every status transition a ticket goes through, driving the dashboard's recent-activity feed.

+- `TicketId` references the ticket that changed and references `Ticket.Id`.
+- `OldStatusId` and `NewStatusId` reference `TicketStatus.Id`.
+- `ChangedByUserId` identifies who made the change and references `AppUser.Id`.
+- `ChangedAt` stores when the change happened.

 ### Message

 The `Message` table stores chat history.